shindeakansha2004-debug/Customer_Segmentation_With_ML/README.md

-# Customer_Segmentation_With_ML
+# Customer Segmentation With ML

-Customer segmentation project using machine learning techniques to group customers based on behavior and demographics for better business insights.
+A data analysis project for customer segmentation using Python, exploring customer behavior and demographics to derive actionable business insights.

+## Project Overview
+This project focuses on grouping customers into meaningful segments using data analysis and machine learning techniques.
+It involves data cleaning, exploratory data analysis (EDA), feature engineering, and K-Means clustering to uncover patterns in customer behavior.

+## Tech Stack
+- Python
+- Pandas, NumPy
+- Matplotlib, Seaborn
+- Scikit-learn
+- Streamlit (for interactive demonstration)

-## Model Saving
+## Key Highlights
+- Data cleaning and preprocessing to handle missing values and outliers
+- Exploratory Data Analysis (EDA) to visualize trends and patterns
+- Customer segmentation using K-Means clustering
+- Visualization of clusters for easy interpretation
-The trained K-Means model and scaler were saved using pickle and reused for predictions.
+- Model and scaler saved using pickle for reuse in predictions

-## Deployment
-A basic Streamlit app was created to demonstrate customer segmentation interactively.
+- Interactive Streamlit app deployed to showcase segmentation results

+## Outcome / Insights
+- Identified distinct customer groups based on purchasing behavior and demographics
+- Insights can help businesses target marketing strategies more effectively